-Moodle Assignments
+Moodle Journaling

 You are expected to keep track of the materials for your Off Campus placement.
 Much of the documentation you will need is saved in the program Moodle course on line.
-When you are enrolled in an off-campus program, your coordinator will put you in the Moodle.
+When you log into Moodle, search for the course "Off Campus Education".
+You will need to get the enrollment key from Dr. Judah.

 You will find all sorts of information and web links for Off Campus Education Spend some time researching the safety links and videos.
 Make sure you know what to do if you are injured.
+The journaling assignments are mandatory and worth 10% of your grade.
 Check this section regularly as topics are added over the term.